School Governing Body

 She is visionary and possesses enthusiasm, resilience and commitment to lead a school of a purposeful learning culture with main focus on developing, educating and nurturing global leaders of faith, humanity, learning and life.
 She is highly committed to the UAE national agenda and ISCS vision, mission and values.

-Mrs. Murad led ISCS to achieve a very successful MOE Evaluation outcomes in the academic year 2017-2018.
+Mrs. Murad led ISCS successfully to achieve a Very Good rating in SPEA inspection 2024-2025.

 Mr. Ataullah Parkar